Asier Romero / Shutterstock.com

-4. Use a homemade, nontoxic fabric freshening spray
+4. Use homemade fabric freshening spray and air fresheners

 Africa Studio / Shutterstock.com

 Got pets, or a smoker in the household?
 Your upholstery and curtains probably smell funky.
-Instead of using a commercial fabric freshener like Febreze, make your own.
+Instead of using a commercial fabric freshener like Febreze, you can make your own.
 It’s pretty simple:

 Calvste / Shutterstock.com